ziotom78/raytracing_course/tomasi-ray-tracing-02b.md

     ```

-# Test e granularità
+# Code granularity and tests

--   L'implementazione di funzioni e tipi dovrebbe essere legata alla scrittura di test.
+-   Tests can provide a guidance for the implementation of types and functions.

--   Implementare test per le due funzioni `get_pixel` e `set_pixel` è ripetitivo:
+-   Implementing `get_pixel` and `set_pixel` leads to repetitions:

     ```python
     def get_pixel(self, x: int, y: int) -> Color: